dwp/acm-pca-cert-generator/README.md

 Note that if you only want to dev/test locally, you don't need to run this.

+# Pre-Requisites:

+The AWS services that call this script need the following permissions:

+* `acm-pca:IssueCertificate` on the ACM PCA specified in the `--ca-arn` argument
+  - e.g. `arn:aws:acm-pca:AWS_Region:AWS_Account:certificate-authority/*`
+* `acm-pca:GetCertficate` on the ACM PCA specified in the `--ca-arn` argument
+  - e.g. `arn:aws:acm-pca:AWS_Region:AWS_Account:certificate-authority/*`
+* `s3:GetObject` on all buckets specified in the `--truststore-certs` argument
+  - e.g. `arn:aws:s3:::examplebucket/*`

 # Running

 The installation command above will place an `acm-pca-cert-generator` command in